Student Policy Handbook

 The twelve-month period referenced in these provisions starts on the first day of the first leave.

 A student’s request for a leave of absence must be submitted in writing, must state the reason for which the leave of absence is being requested, and must be approved by the Director of Education Services to be considered an official leave of absence.

 The Rolf Institution will only approve leaves of absence in cases where there is a reasonable expectation that the student will return to the program as scheduled.

 Students will not incur additional charges from the institution for any absences during an official leave of absence period.

 The student’s withdrawal date for refund calculation purposes will be the last date of attendance at the institution.
 If a student fails to return from and approved leave of absence, a portion or the entire student’s grace period associated with any federal student loans may be forfeited resulting in the obligation to immediately begin loan repayment.

 RISI may accept transfer credit hours for phases completed in other International Rolfing Schools.
 However, RISI may only issue a COMTA “accredited” Certificate to students who have completed all credit hours in the U.S. RISI program in Boulder, CO.
 All other students, who transfer from a Rolfing International school will receive a “non-accredited” Certificate.
 Students who transfer from RISI to any international school will need to formally “withdraw” from the US RISI program and be enrolled in the Rolfing International Program.
 Students with financial aid who withdraw from the RISI program to enroll in a Rolfing International program will be responsible for any Title IV funds that are required to be returned or repaid based on the last date of attendance at the Rolf Institute.
 RISI does not accept any transfer of credits from any other Structural Integration Program, certification or degree program.
+RISI does not guarantee transferability of credits to another institution unless there is a written agreement with another institution.
 All components of the RISI Basic and Regional programs must be completed for certification through the Rolf Institute or one of its affiliated international schools.